TheRolfFR/firestorm-db/README.md

 ## API endpoints

 All Firestorm methods correspond to an equivalent Axios request to the relevant PHP file.
-Read requests are GET requests and write requests are POST requests with provided JSON data.
+Read requests are `GET` requests and write requests are `POST` requests with provided JSON data.

-You always have the same first keys and the one key per method:
+The first keys in the request will always be the same:

 ```json
 {